-Tap roots are commonly found in plants like beetroot, burdock, carrot, sugar beet, dandelion, parsley, parsnip, poppy mallow, radish, sagebrush, turnip, common milkweed, cannabis, and trees such as oaks, elms, pines, and firs are some of the taproot plant names.
+Taproots are commonly found in plants like beetroot, burdock, carrot, sugar beet, dandelion, parsley, parsnip, poppy mallow, radish, sagebrush, turnip, common milkweed, cannabis, and trees such as oaks, elms, pines, and firs are some of the taproot plant names.

-Plants that grow in the desert can send roots down more than 75 feet in the search of water in dry climates.
+Plants that grow in the desert can send roots down more than 75 feet in the search for water in dry climates.

 1. What is the Rap Root System?

-Answer.
 A taproot is the central, large, and dominant root, which offers other roots to sprout laterally.
 In general, you can consider it as straight, thick, tapering in the shape and it grows directly downwards.

 3. What are the main Functions of the Roots?

-Answer.
 In botany, the root is the part of the vascular plant which is usually found underground.
 The main function of the root is to absorb water and minerals and in conduction of these to the stem.
 Storage of the reserve food is also the function of the roots like in the carrot root system or tap root system.

 4. What are some of the examples of trees with taproots?